ISMS support tools (episode 1 of 4)

 SaaS systems

-Some ISMS-support systems are cloud-based, either commercial SaaS services hosted and supplied to various customers through the Internet, or private cloud systems hosted by individual customers on-premise.
+Some ISMS-support systems are cloud-based, either commercial SaaS services hosted and supplied to various customers through the Internet, or private cloud systems hosted by individual customers on-premise or elsewhere.
 Given the sensitivity of information being managed through a typical ISMS, confidentiality of customer information is of course an important security requirement given the risk of information access by the tool supplier/s plus their other customers, the authorities and hackers.
 Therefore, it may not be appropriate to cede control of the software and data to a cloud tool supplier if the risk is unacceptable.

 Consultancy support tools